KDE/digikam/README.md

 * cmake . -DCMAKE_BUILD_TYPE=debugfull" is equivalent to "./configure --enable-debug=full
 * cmake . -DCMAKE_INSTALL_PREFIX=/usr"  is equivalent to "./configure --prefix=/usr

-More details can be found at this url: http://techbase.kde.org/Development/Tutorials/CMake#Environment_Variables
+More details can be found (at this url)[http://techbase.kde.org/Development/Tutorials/CMake#Environment_Variables]

 Note: To know KDE install path on your computer, use `kf5-config --prefix` command line like this (with full debug object enabled):